|

 Windows 2000 did have restrictions on users even at workstation level-for

-use and individual-and sever level is quite involved.
+use and individual-and server level it was quite involved.
 Still the average user

 could manage with Windows 2000 since the basic interface (the look of it)